teonet-go/.github/profile/README.md

 ## Networking with Teonet

 It may be done any number of Teonet networks.
 Each Teonet network has it's own monitor.
 The messages from one network can be send to another network if you know it unique address.

+## Get started

+Learn how to start building software with Teonet.